TesserisPro/tgrid/TesserisPro.TGrid.Web/Content/TGridPropertiesDescription.md

 ####enableVirtualScroll

 Enables or disables virtual scrolling.
+Is enabled only if rows count is more then 100.
+Only one  of two grid setting: **enablePaging** and **enableVirtualScroll** should be set to *true* at the same time.

 **Value:** *true* or *false*.